 We’re united in the view that passionate, talented, hard working analysts can make a difference to the protection and enhancement of investors’ ownership rights.

 Ownership Matters was formed in 2011, bringing together the talents of Dean Paatsch, Martin Lawrence & Simon Connal who established, and worked together in the Melbourne office of ISS Governance Services.
 They were joined by Jessica Wallace and Maria Rubleva in 2013 and then in 2014 by Theresa Bowden and Peter Wuchatsch.
-Most recently, the team has expanded to include the talent of Alyssa Thai, Andrew Phillips and James Samson.
+Most recently, the team has expanded to include the talent of Alyssa Thai, Nikitha Kariyawasam and James Samson.

 We are a commercially savvy governance advisory service for institutional investors based on local insight and years of corporate memory.
 Together, we have more than 20 years of experience in Australian governance research, analysis and proxy voting advice.